mcthuesen/MobilePay-PoS-v10/docs/Detecting_MobilePay.md

 **Notification service**

 Some interfaces do not naturally include a possibility for user activation - in these cases an endpoint can be exposed by the MobilePay PoS integrator.
-This endpoint will be called with a checkin Notification in the case a user has checked in.
+This endpoint will be called with a checkin Notification when a user checks in.
 After receiving a notification the client can poll the HTTP GET checkin endpoint for that client.

 [![](assets/images/POD_BeaconIDRead.png)](assets/images/POD_BeaconIDRead.png)